sheetdb/slate/source/index.html.md

 # Introduction

 Each spreadsheet document you want to access must be configured in the SheetDB panel as an API.
 After creating the API, you'll receive a unique https address.
 You can send RESTful requests to read, create, update or delete rows.
-The rest of the documentation explains how each request works and what can you expect as a response.
+The rest of the documentation explains how each request works and what you can expect in a response.

 You can choose your preferred programming language in the upper right corner.

 * Shell - the command line
-* PHP - examples in pure PHP, you can also use [our composer library](https://github.com/sheetdb/sheetdb-php)
+* PHP - examples in vanilla PHP, you can also use [our composer library](https://github.com/sheetdb/sheetdb-php)
 * JavaScript - we recommend to use Axios library or [our npm library](https://github.com/sheetdb/sheetdb-js)
 * Pure HTML - to learn how to use SheetDB with only HTML <a href="#handlebars-installation">go to Handlebars</a>

 # Installation

-Make an API at our dashboard.
-Just paste the URL to the spreadsheet.

 You can use one of our Libraries: